Anaconda (1997 film): Plot

-The next day, the boat becomes stuck at a waterfall, requiring Terri, Danny, and Westridge to enter the water to winch it loose.
-Denise confronts Serone and attempts to kill him to avenge Gary's death, but he strangles her with his legs before dumping her corpse into the river.
-The anaconda returns, and Westridge distracts it long enough for Terri and Danny to return to the boat while Westridge ascends the waterfall.
-Serone breaks free during the attack and attacks Danny.
-The anaconda climbs a tree and attacks Westridge, but the tree snaps.
-The crew winds up in the water, Cale wakes up in the process, and Westridge is killed in the fall from the waterfall.
-The snake attacks Danny, but Terri shoots it in the head.
-Serone, still believing he can capture the snake alive, attacks her.
-Cale stabs him with a tranquilizer dart before losing consciousness again himself, and Danny knocks Serone into the river.
+The next day, the boat becomes jammed near a waterfall, and Terri, Danny, and Westridge enter the water to winch it loose.
+Denise confronts Serone and attempts to kill him to avenge Gary's death, but he turns the tables and strangles her with his legs before dumping her corpse into the river.
+When the creature returns, Westridge distracts it long enough for Terri and Danny to retreat while he ascends the waterfall.
+Serone breaks free during the attack and assaults Danny.
+The snake mounts a tree branch and attacks Westridge, unintentionally uprooting the tree, which kills Westridge in the subsequent fall.
+The tree falls onto the boat, subsequently awakening Cale: Serone, Danny, and Terri escape by jumping into the river.
+The snake resurfaces and attacks Danny, but Terri, having reboarded the boat, rescues him by repeatedly shooting it in the head, killing the snake.
+Serone, enraged over the killing of the anaconda, reboards the boat and attacks her and attempts to kill Danny.
+Cale rescues them by stabbing Serone with a tranquilizer dart before losing consciousness again himself, and Danny knocks Serone into the river.